rdpate/helpfile/readme.md

     /path/to/helpfile/file/subtopic.help.en.txt
     /path/to/helpfile/file/subtopic/subsubtopic.help.en.txt

-Internal sections cannot have subtopics.

 Section Locales
 ---------------

 The desired locale is the first non-empty environment variable of either $LC\_ALL, $LC\_CTYPE, or $LANG.
-This value must start with "language[\_country]", where language is two ASCII letters and country, if present, is also two ASCII letters.
-This value is converted to lowercase.
-Help files are searched to find the first file matching "language\_country", "language", or "en".
+This value is converted to lowercase and must start with "language[\_country]", where language is two ASCII letters and country, if present, is also two ASCII letters.
+Help files are searched to find the first section matching "language\_country", "language", or "en", in that order.

-Internal sections do not specify a locale and cannot be localized.

 Internal Help Sections
 ----------------------

+Internal sections are for convenient self-contained scripts (or any file) using "#"-lines as comments, but separate section files are preferred.
+Internal sections cannot specify subtopics or locales.

-A script whose first line starts with "#!" may have internal sections.
-These must be immediately following that first line in consecutive lines which all start with "#".
-A section header starts with "#." followed by the section name, and following lines are in that section.
-A section line starting with "##" is excluded, starting with "# " is included, and either blank or starting with anything else ends the section.
+A file whose first line starts with "#" may have internal sections.
+These sections must be contained within consecutive lines at the start of the file and all starting with "#".
+A section header starts with "#." followed by the section name.
+A section line starts with "##" (excluded as a comment), starts with "# " (included with "# " removed), or is exactly "#" (a blank line after removing "#").
+Any other line starting with "#" is not in that section.
+Any other line not starting with "#" (including a blank line) ends all sections.

     #!/anything/here
     # not in any section